 Although, in theory, it's possible to upload both the original, high-resolution file and the access copy to Digital Commons, bepress does not recommend this as Digital Commons is not designed for that purpose.
 Perhaps even more importantly, high-resolution audio and video files can be quite large, and even a modest collection will quickly exceed the 1TB of storage included as part of the Digital Commons service.
-Bepress currently charges an extra \$
+Bepress currently charges an extra \$1,000 per year for each additional TB of storage used.

 This is more than just a theoretical concern.
 A number of CSU campuses are currently using, or are planning to use, the centrally hosted DSpace service for both preservation and access of multimedia file.
 San Marcos, for example, has recently acquired a collection of images close to 6TB in size.
 Fresno has a similarly sized digital photograph collection.
 Fullerton's Oral History Center, housed in the library, has a collection of audio and video over 8TB.
-Housing just these three collections in Digital Commons would collectively cost those campuses \$ access per year in addition to the annual service fee.
+Housing just these three collections in Digital Commons would collectively cost those campuses \$20,000 per year in addition to the annual service fee.